marcolaux/xps7590-i9-linux/README.md

 ### NVIDIA On-Demand

-Just install the newest NVIDIA drivers and create the following file to conserve power and get down up to ~6 W when idle:
+Just install the newest NVIDIA drivers, set it to **on-demand** in the NVIDIA settings and create the following file to conserve power and get down up to ~6 W when idle:

 /etc/modprobe.d/nvidia.conf